kalliste/seL4-c89/C89-PROJECT.md

 Replacing the IOAPIC initialisation diagnostic to use a literal function name and casting the unused configuration parameters to `(void)` quells the pedantic warnings in `src/plat/pc99/machine/ioapic.c`.
-With those changes the strict build runs through the platform sources until it stops in `preconfigured/X64_verified/src/smp/ipi_wrapper.c`, where the pedantic warning set now rejects the empty translation unit emitted by the generated wrapper.
+With those changes—and the new util/default-domain fixes—the strict build runs through the platform sources until it stops in `preconfigured/X64_verified/src/smp/ipi_wrapper.c`, where the pedantic warning set still rejects the empty translation unit emitted by the generated wrapper.

 ### Key Diagnostic Themes
 1. **C99 integer literals**: The generated capability helpers and several x86